enkienki/enkienki/README.md

 - 👋 Hi, I’m @enkienki
-- 👀 I’m interested in web developpement
+- 👀 I’m interested in web developpement, blockchains and more
-- 🌱 I’m currently learning React and Redux
+- 🌱 I’m currently volunteering at Ecolonie in France
-- 💞️ I’m looking to collaborate on any project which help people being happy
+- 💞️ I’m looking for a job
 - 📫 How to reach me ? send me an email at gaetan.peltier@protonmail.com

 <!---